Anal Sac Disease in Dogs and Cats

 How Can I Prevent Anal Gland Problems?

-Anal sac problems can be prevented in dogs and cats very simply by feeding a quality diet and using Glandex®.
-This will help your pets to empty anal sacs naturally.
+Anal sac problems can be prevented in dogs and cats very simply by feeding a quality diet.
 If your dog or cat is exhibiting symptoms of Anal Sac Disease, contact your veterinarian for treatment.

 If you need help, call us at 800.786.4751.